openhab/openhab-alexa/USAGE.md

 NOTE: the Alexa skill has 3 different percentage interfaces, BrightnessController, PowerLevelController and PercentageController.
 Your item should only be using one of these that best describes the type of device.
 So for lights this would be the BrightnessController, for roller shades this would be PercentageController.
 The skill will not prevent adding more then one, but voice control may suffer for that device.

-### Group Items
+### Group Endpoint
 While single mapping items works for many use cases, occasionally multiple openHAB items need to be mapped to a single endpoint in Alexa.
 When using a group item, keep in mind that there can only be one specific interface capability per group.
-If you need to have more than one instance of a given capability, you should use the [Mode](#modecontroller-mode), [Range](#rangecontroller-rangevalue) and [Toggle](#togglecontroller-togglestate) controllers that are described at the end of this section.
+If you need to have more than one instance of a given capability, you should use the [building block APIs](#building-block-apis) controllers.

-For this example we will use various use cases, a thermostat, a stereo, a security system, a washer and a fan.
+Below are examples for various use cases, such as a thermostat, a stereo and a security system.

 In openHAB a thermostat is modeled as many different items, typically there are items for setpoints (target, heat, cool), modes, and the current temperature.
 To map these items to a single endpoint in Alexa, we will add them to a group which also uses "Alexa" metadata.
 When items are Alexa-enabled, but are also a member of a group Alexa-enabled, they will be added to the group endpoint and not exposed as their own endpoints.